• SearchSearch Site

 • Put spiritual and Christian faith at the centre of our school

 For all subjects we use the National Curriculum to plan the children’s learning and will deliver it to the year groups through our Connected Learning or separate subjects.
 On-going assessment of the children’s progress and attainment is carried out by teachers on a termly basis.
-For all details, please information about assessment at JWS:

 Assessment (Learning Menu Tab)